- Trek to see mountain gorillas living in their natural habitat

-Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in the Volcanoes National Park.
-Rwanda is a peaceful country, full of promise and one of the cleanest countries in the world.
+Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in Volcanoes National Park.
+Rwanda is a peaceful country and one of the cleanest countries in the world.
 Innovative conservation programmes in Rwanda have been very successful, with wildlife numbers increasing every year.

-- Situated in the Great Lakes region, Rwanda is dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
-With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, Rwanda has plenty to do and explore,
+- Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
+With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, Rwanda has plenty to do and explore.

 - Kinyarwanda, French, English and Swahili are the official languages of Rwanda.
-Kinyarwanda is spoken by nearly all Rwandans.
+Nearly all Rwandans speak Kinyarwanda.
 French, English and Swahili are widely spoken and understood.

-Rwanda is home to more than a third of the world’s remaining mountain gorillas.
-Situated in the far northwest of Rwanda, Volcanoes National Park protects the steep slopes of this magnificent mountain range.
+Rwanda is home to more than a third of the remaining mountain gorillas in the world.
+Situated in northwest Rwanda, Volcanoes National Park protects the steep slopes of this magnificent mountain range.
 After gorilla trekking, relax on the shores of Lake Kivu, Rwanda's largest lake and sixth largest in Africa.
-Alternatively, go on safari in Akagera National Park is a conservation success story where many wildlife species have been reintroduced.
-Safari enthusiasts can see lion, black rhino, leopard, buffalo, elephant, antelope, zebra, giraffe, baboons, monkeys, and 500 almost bird species.
-Primate tracking is popular in the dense forests of Nyungwe National Park.
+Alternatively, go on safari in Akagera National Park and spot lion, black rhino, leopard, buffalo, elephant, antelope, zebra, giraffe, and a wide variety of bird species.
+Primate tracking is a popular activity in the dense forests of Nyungwe National Park.

 Our team are always on the lookout for the best experiences Rwanda has to offer, here are a few our favourites:

 - Volcanoes National Park